chipxsd/stream-based-sync/stream-based-sync.md

 ## 4. Reconciling Events to Data Model

+By now, we've answered the question on how to design our application data model (`List`, `Tasks`), how to design the synchronization model (`Stream` and `Events`), we also know how to discover new events in case we missed some (based on `Stream.latestSeq` and `Event.map({ $0.seq })`).

 ### 4.1 Outbound Reconciliation

-{ chapter in progress }

-Who vends these events is also a good question.
-The best place to put the `Event` creation logic is where we take user actions, in the heart of our application's logic our `List` class.
+But we never asked which part of the client side code is actually responsible for vending these `Events`.
+The best place to put the `Event` creation logic is where we take user actions, in the heart of our application's logic -- our `List` class.

 ```swift
 public class List: NSObject {